Control comes from connection—not a collar..

 When your gun dog only responds because of the e-collar, it means your foundation is missing.
 True control comes from a dog who understands your commands, respects your leadership, and trusts you enough to work for you—whether or not you’re carrying that remote.

 Imagine this: you’re in the grouse woods or upland fields, and birds flush unexpectedly.
-You need your dog to be steady, obedient and reliable without hesitation.
+You need your dog to be steady, obedient, and reliable without hesitation.
 If you’re forced to yell or repeatedly press that button, you’re creating chaos.
 The noise and confusion will send birds flying long before you or your hunting partners can get into position.

 Hunting should be about teamwork, not tension.
-Your hunting buddies want a dog that’s responsive, and easy to work with—not one that needs constant correction.
+Your hunting buddies want a dog that’s responsive and easy to work with—not one that needs constant correction.
 Believe me, the more you have to yell, the fewer birds you’ll see.

 The solution?
 Train early, train often, and don’t wait until the week before hunting season or a field trial to fix problems.
 If you’re unsure where to start, seek out a professional trainer who can help lay the foundation you and your dog need for success.